oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 If you had made a mistake editing the file or get an error when executing it just re-edit the *create-secrets.sh* script and run it again, it will reset to a known state before creating the secrets again so running it multiple times is safe.

-If you want to modify a secret then you simply use kubectl to edit it with the new values (or delete it, then add it's replacement.)
+If you want to modify a secret then you simply use kubectl to edit it with the new values (or delete it, then add it's replacement).
 When a secret is modified (and if you've told Helidon to look for changes) then changes to the secret will be reflected as changes in the configuration.
 Depending on how your code accesses those, the change may be picked up by your existing code, or you may need to restart the pod(s) using the updated secrets.

 Listing the secrets is simple: